markus1728/dfa-in-javascript/README.md

 # Usage by Example

-Create a DFA instance, add the states and the instances.
+Create a DFA instance, add the states and the transitions.

 ```javascript
 let ExampleDFA = new DFA()